 Worcester for Understanding Consent, Community, and Relational Sexuality (Worcester FUCCRS) consists of Coqui, Lily, Bettny, and Holly.
 They are a loose affinity group of leftists who have all organized together in a multitude of capacities including at the Stone Soup Community Center and FemSex Worcester.
 They have all done work as sexual health educators, and have been present to their community for processes around consent and accountability.
 This group has as many questions as answers, but is working to facilitate a world with less patriarchy and pain along with more joyful, liberatory practices of love.

 What does it mean to look at anarchist and liberatory movements and struggles through an ecological lens?
 How can a radical understanding of ecology strengthen anarchist theory and practice?
 How can anarchism bring out the implicitly radical potential of ecology?
-How can a radical ecology address immediate needs and concerns while avoiding the pitfalls of reformism and cultural appropriation?
-Drawing from social anarchism, social ecology, and traditional indigenous knowledge, and informed by decolonization, feminist, and queer theory and movements, we will critically examine our assumptions and practices while exploring tools and strategies that emphasize social as well as ecological integration and liberation.
+How can a radical ecology address immediate needs, guide us toward long-term visions and goals, and imbue our activism and everyday lives with desire, play, and curiosity?
+Drawing from social anarchism, social ecology, permaculture, and traditional indigenous knowledge, and informed by decolonization, feminist, and queer theory and movements, we will critically, and playfully, examine our assumptions and practices while exploring tools and strategies that emphasize social as well as ecological integration and liberation.

-Cindy has long engaged in anarchistic organizing, contemporary social movements, and collective spaces, and is the author of Anarchism and Its Aspirations, coauthor of Paths toward Utopia: Graphic Explorations of Everyday Anarchism, and editor of two anthologies, Taking Sides: Revolutionary Solidarity and the Poverty of Liberalism, and Rebellious Mourning: The Collective Work of Grief.
-For over a year, Cindy has been doing support for the J20 defendants, and is currently focusing on popular education, antifascism, and “care not cops,” among other mischief, as part of the Solidarity & Defense, Huron Valley collective in so-called Michigan.
-Cindy is honored to do death doula and grief care too.
+Cindy has long engaged in anarchistic organizing, contemporary social movements, and collective spaces.
+They are the author of Anarchism and Its Aspirations, coauthor of Paths toward Utopia, and editor of two anthologies, Taking Sides: Revolutionary Solidarity and the Poverty of Liberalism, and Rebellious Mourning: The Collective Work of Grief; a new anthology on self-governance is forthcoming.
+Most recently, besides co-organizing the IAT, Cindy did support work for J20 defendants and made trouble with Solidarity & Defense, Huron Valley.
+Cindy is honored, when asked, to do talks almost anywhere, and/or death doula and grief care.